nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This would then be used in the `execute` method of the `find` command object to get the filtered tutor or schedule list with part of their names matching the user input.

-### Ban users from entering non-alphanumeric keywords for find command

-The `find-t` and `find-s` command should only allow users to find alphanumeric names from the tutor list.

-The current `find` commands allow users to search for non-alphanumeric names like `find-t *john,"` although all tutor names should be alphanumeric.

-Therefore, we plan to only allow users to input alphanumeric keywords for `find` commands.

-**Proposed implementation**

-In the `findTutorCommandParser` and `findScheduleCommandParser` parse methods, apart from checking for empty inputs, we can add another layer of check using the `parseName` method of the `ParserUtil` class to check for non-alphanumeric keywords and throw an error to prevent users from entering non-alphanumeric keywords.